Miller Surname Meaning, History & Origin

-Miller Surname Genealogy
+Miller Surname Meaning

-comes from the occupation of a miller, who was usually one of the most important men in the village.
+The surname comes from the occupation of a miller, who was usually one of the most important men in the village.
 The root of the name is the Old English milne, from the Latin molere meaning “to grind.”

 Miller, for various reasons, only ranks as the 53rd most common surname in England – although its counterpart in Germany, Mueller, is up there as number one in that country.

 Miller is the third most common Jewish surname in America, after Cohen and Levy.
 Miller was in fact sometimes the preferred anglicization of a Jewish name that did not even resemble Miller.

 Miller Surname Resources on

 - Muller/Miller Family.
 Mennonite